bitbanditt/tech258_cloud/Azure/Azure_auto_scaling.md

 ![vmsc_LB2](images/vmsc_LB2.png)

 * We then set the ports for the load balancer.
-80 is the internet, so it can receive traffic.
-Inbound NAT is where it sends traffic which are our instances. *Port range start* is our instances, 22 is the ssh.
+80 is the port for unsecured internet traffic (HTTP), so it can receive traffic.
+Inbound NAT is where it sends traffic which are our instances. *Port range start* is our instances, 22 is the ssh port.
 The ports are usually set this way by default, and we now click create.

 ![vmsc_LB3](images/vmsc_LB3.png)